loeiten/usingLinux/usingSvn.md

 # Using svn

 svn can be handy, but in my opinion not as handy as git.
-On certain occations svn has the bad habit of messing up the database and checksum, and it looks like the best solution is then to delete the local repository and checkout from the start.
+On certain occasions svn has the bad habit of messing up the database and checksum, and it looks like the best solution is then to delete the local repository and checkout from the start.

 **NOTE**: Some repositories are possible to access from the browser.
-Just be aware that a commit to the repository is done, it is sometimes necessecary to close and re-open the browser in order to see the changes.
+Just be aware that a commit to the repository is done, it is sometimes necessary to close and re-open the browser in order to see the changes.

 **NOTE**: There exists "collection" of repositories, which you cannot check out